open-physiology/owlkb/README.md

-Owlkb is a server that loads and queries a knowledgebase, in the form of an OWL ontology, and handles queries, in Manchester syntax, via an API.
+Owlkb is a server that loads a knowledgebase, in the form of an OWL ontology, and handles queries, in Manchester syntax, via an API.
 In case a class does not already exist that is equivalent to the query results, Owlkb will add a so-called "composite" term to the ontology.
 Owlkb is part of the RICORDO project.
 Owlkb was first written by